Now Hiring for the 2014 Tax SeasonJanuary 29, 2014

 I wanted to provide a few details about the contracts we sign with our clients, and the reasons behind the way we set up our relationships.

 - Upgrading the contract.
-Our monthly contract fee is based on a number of factors, including the amount of data we have to process, the complexity of the transactions and financial activity, what kind of reporting you require, etc. We will give you ample notice if your books require us to upgrade you to a higher package.
+Our monthly contract fee is based on a number of factors.
+Including, the amount of data we have to process, the complexity of the transactions and financial activity, what kind of reporting you require, etc. We will give you ample notice if your books require us to upgrade you to a higher package.

 - The communication clause.
 “Client acknowledges that communication is vital to doing accurate accounting and agrees to be contacted on a regular basis by Backyard Bookkeeper.
-Client also agrees to provide requested information, tax forms, statements, explanations, and general feedback in a timely manner.”
+The client also agrees to provide requested information, tax forms, statements, explanations, and general feedback in a timely manner.”
 In other words, we can’t complete your bookkeeping successfully without your full cooperation.

 - Data Storage, Protection, and Confidentiality.
 If we are storing your company file, then it is up to us to protect your data, and believe me, we have our data backed up every way we can think of.
 We have also put considerable time and effort into controlling access to confidential data, and you can be sure that none of our clients have access to each 0ther’s data.
 All shared passwords, credit card payment information, and other confidential data are stored with multiple levels of security and access restricted to only the parties involved.
 We will also never share or discuss any of your sensitive information with anyone you haven’t authorized us to talk to.

 I hope this answers some of your questions about our contracts, and how we protect and take care of our customers.
+If not we are happy to answer your questions, feel free to reach out!